The Flame Trees of Thika: Plot

 Robin Grant (David Robb), his wife Tilly (Hayley Mills) and daughter Elspeth (Holly Aird) move to British East Africa (now called Kenya) to set up a coffee plantation.
-They meet Piet Roos (Morgan Sheppard), a Boer big game hunter, and Njombo, a native who goes to work for them.
-The Grants face many travails in getting established, but these improve after they hire another native, Sammy, as the headman of the plantation.
+They meet Piet Roos (Morgan Sheppard), a Boer big game hunter, and Njombo, a local person, who goes to work for them.
+The Grants face many travails in getting established, but these improve after they hire another local person, Sammy, as the headman of the plantation.

 Hereward (Nicholas Jones) and Lettice Palmer (Sharon Maughan) move to the area.
 There is a fight between Roos and Sammy.
 Then Njombo kills Kimon, who was the Palmers' headman.
-As a result, his chief strips him of his property and Sammy marries the girl Njombo wanted.
+As a result, the colonial government local administrator (titled as a "chief") strips him of his property, and Sammy marries the girl Njombo wanted.

-While her parents and the Palmers are on a trip to Nairobi, Elspeth has a very interesting New Year's Eve party with Mrs. Nimmo, who tends to the area's medical needs, and a newcomer to the area, Alec Wilson.
+While her parents and the Palmers are on a trip to Nairobi, Elspeth has a New Year's Eve party with Mrs. Nimmo, who tends to the area's medical needs, and a newcomer to the area, Alec Wilson.

 A horse trader and safari leader, Ian Crawford (Ben Cross), arrives in the area.
 He is infatuated with Lettice Palmer, who gives a pony to Elspeth.
 We learn Lettice left her first husband to elope with Hereward.
 Elspeth develops an intense dislike for Hereward Palmer after he shoots a baby antelope on a hunt.

 Sammy arranges for a curse to be put on Njombo, and it literally takes an “Act of God” to get it lifted.

-After the railroad reaches Thika, Lettice gets a piano, but during a party held to celebrate its arrival, a leopard kills one of her dogs.
+After the railway reaches Thika, Lettice gets a piano, but during a party held to celebrate its arrival, a leopard kills one of her dogs.
 During the hunt to get it, Hereward kills the leopard but is almost killed by its mate; he is saved by Roos.

 The Palmers, Tilly, and Crawford go on a safari, during which Lettice and Crawford have an affair.
 Hereward and Crawford are about to have a brawl when Crawford's servant stabs Hereward.
 As a result, Crawford leaves and Lettice stays with Hereward.

 On 4 August 1914, the Grants learn war has been declared on Germany.
 Robin joins the army, while Tilly becomes a nurse and Elspeth goes to school, where she is bullied for being a know-it-all.
 She runs away back to Thika.
 Ian Crawford is killed in the war.
 Robin is transferred to France so all the Grants leave Africa and return to Europe for the duration.